Zoning Analysis And Zoning Reports(Last Updated On: December 31, 2019)

 - Even though you may not be changing the size of an existing building when you change the use you may need to do a zoning analysis.
 Zoning not only governs the size of a building but also the use of a building.

-What we need when doing a Zoning Analysis
+What Architect’s need when doing a Zoning Analysis

 The property survey should be a complete “architectural survey”.